matter-labs/zksync-web-era-docs/docs/dev/fundamentals/zkSync.md

 - L1 → L2 smart contract messaging: Allows developers to pass data from Ethereum L1 to smart contracts on zkSync, providing the required information to run various smart contracts.
 Some features are not included in our current testnet that we’re looking to ship in future upgrades.
 In estimated chronological order, this includes:

-- zkPorter: One of the largest and most important features, zkPorter will allow users to choose between a zkrollup account featuring the highest security and a 20x fee reduction compared to Ethereum, or a zkPorter account featuring stable transaction fees of just a few cents in a different security model (much higher than that of a sidechain).
-Both zkPorter accounts, and zkrollup accounts, will be able to interact seamlessly together under the hood.
+- zkPorter: One of the largest and most important features, zkPorter will allow users to choose between a zkRollup account featuring the highest security and a 20x fee reduction compared to Ethereum, or a zkPorter account featuring stable transaction fees of just a few cents in a different security model (much higher than that of a sidechain).
+Both zkPorter accounts, and zkRollup accounts, will be able to interact seamlessly together under the hood.

 ## zkSync in comparison

 zkSync [stands out remarkably](https://blog.matter-labs.io/evaluating-ethereum-l2-scaling-solutions-a-comparison-framework-b6b2f410f955) in security and usability among existing L2 scaling solutions.
-Thanks to the combination of cutting-edge cryptography and on-chain data availability, zkrollup (the core network of zkSync) are the only L2 scaling solution that doesn't require any operational activity to keep the funds safe.
+Thanks to the combination of cutting-edge cryptography and on-chain data availability, zkRollup (the core network of zkSync) are the only L2 scaling solution that doesn't require any operational activity to keep the funds safe.
-For example, users can go offline and still be able to withdraw their assets safely when they come back, even if the zkrollup validators are no longer around.
+For example, users can go offline and still be able to withdraw their assets safely when they come back, even if the zkRollup validators are no longer around.

 ## zkSync characteristics